ManpreetRai-0/MediTrack/README.md

 3. Install VSCode here: https://code.visualstudio.com/

-4. For ease of use, consider installing GitHub Desktop version to access the repository.
+4. For ease of use, consider installing GitHub Desktop version to access the repository, it can be installed here: https://desktop.github.com/.

-5. Using GitHub, access the repository and download the project's most recent version from the master branch
+5. Using GitHub, access the repository and download the project's most recent version from the master branch.

-6. Install the repository to VSCode
+6. Install the repository to VSCode, and within vscode, navigate to file->open file and then file the folder containing the project files.

-7. Open the VSCode terminal at the bottom of the window and type in "npx create new-react-app" to install react.
-Use the arrow keys to select "React" then select "Javascript"
+7. Open the VSCode terminal at the bottom of the window and type in "cd [file path to the project folder]", to navigate to folder containing all source code

-8. Open the terminal and type "cd [file path to the project folder]".
-This will open the project folder.

-9. Using the terminal again, type in `npm install`.
+8. Using the terminal again, type in `npm install`.
 THIS WILL INSTALL ALL DEPENDENCIES REQUIRED TO RUN THE APP.
 RUN THIS FIRST.

-10. Using the terminal one last time, type in `npm start` or `npm run build`.
+9. Using the terminal one last time, type in `npm start` or `npm run build`.
 Either one will run the web app.
 Start will create an uncompiled version and Build will create a compiled version which can be run on a web server.
 Once you press enter it should automatically open the app in your prefered/default browser.

-11. If it does not open automatically, in the terminal there will be a link that is along the lines of ["http://localhost:3000"].
+10. If it does not open automatically, in the terminal there will be a link that is along the lines of ["http://localhost:3000"].
 All you need to do is open that link by holding CTRL and clicking it and the web app will open.

 # Getting Started with Create React App